 Refinancing is not for everybody — borrowers who refinance federal loans with a private lender lose access to benefits like income-driven repayment programs and the ability to qualify for loan forgiveness after 10, 20, or 25 years of payments.

-The only way to lower interest rates on federal student loans is to refinance them with a private lender.
+But as many borrowers have discovered, it’s possible to lower the interest rates on federal student loans by refinancing them with a private lender.

 Credible is a multi-lender marketplace that allows borrowers to get personalized rates and compare loans from vetted lenders, without affecting their credit scores.